cell-labs/cellscript-metadata/README.md

-# CellScript Contract Metadata
+# Cell Script Metadata

-This README provides a detailed description of the metadata for the `sUDT` contract written in CellScript.
-The metadata format is designed to give developers and tools the necessary information for interacting with, compiling, and debugging the contract.
+The Cell Script Metadata is designed to give developers and tools the necessary information to interact with, compile, and debug the contract.

 ## Overview